-7.4.2 Targeted DM
+7.3.2 Targeted Demand Management

-This initiative is available to customers and DM providers who can deliver DM solutions in specific areas of the network identified as having future network constraints (refer sections 6.1 Sub-transmission Feeder Limitations, 11kV Distribution Feeder Limitations and Appendix F. Market engagement is undertaken to seek DM solutions from customers and DM providers.
+This initiative is available to customers and DM providers who can deliver DM solutions in specific areas of the network identified as having future network constraints (refer sections 6.1 Sub-transmission Feeder Limitations, 11kV Distribution Feeder Limitations and Appendix E).
+Market engagement is undertaken to seek DM solutions from customers and DM providers.
 Incentives are provided to customers or DM providers to provide DM solutions.

-In 2019-20, 'in market' engagement for DM solutions occurred in three Target Areas across the region.
-Our Target Area maps provide online information on the network constraint and DM solution required for these areas.
+In 2020-21, 'in market' engagement for DM solutions continued via numerous Regulatory Investment Test consultations and Distribution Feeder Target Areas across the region (refer 6.4).
+Our Target Area maps provide online information on the network constraint and DM solution required for the Distribution Feeder Target Areas.
 Verified customer and service provider DM solutions in these areas, which met technical, time and cost requirements were incentivised to deliver demand reductions.
-In addition, one embedded generation contract was maintained to provide a non-network solution during the 2019-20 year.
+In addition, one embedded generation contract was executed (via a competitive Request for Proposal process) at a more competitive rate to provide ongoing network support.
+Early market engagements were released seeking Request for Proposals (RFP) for 28 distribution feeder limitations in SEQ.

-7.4.3 DM Development
+7.3.3 Demand Management Development